Terms and conditions

 Consent and Insurance

-1. The placement and removal of the Apparatus in the Highway shall only be carried out on the days and times agreed in advance in writing by the Council.
-Warwickshire County Council includes, but not limited to, Tubes, Temporary Radar, Camera, Bluetooth, Air Quality and ANPR.
-Permits will only be granted for those surveys which are deployed under mobile working conditions and will not be subject to Temporary Traffic Management.
+1. The placement and removal of any apparatus within the Highway shall be undertaken strictly on the dates and times previously agreed in writing by the Council.
+For the avoidance of doubt, apparatus under the jurisdiction of Warwickshire County Council includes, but is not limited to, pneumatic tubes, temporary radar devices, cameras, Bluetooth sensors, air quality monitoring equipment, and Automatic Number Plate Recognition (ANPR) systems.
+Permits shall be granted solely for surveys conducted under mobile working conditions and shall not extend to any activity requiring the implementation of temporary traffic management measures.

-2. The Applicant hereby indemnifies Warwickshire County Council against all actions, proceedings, costs, claims, losses, demands, liabilities and expenses whatsoever which may arise at whatever time in connection with or incidental to the installation and/or use of Apparatus in accordance with these terms and conditions.
+2. The Applicant shall fully indemnify and hold harmless Warwickshire County Council from and against any and all actions, proceedings, costs, claims, losses, demands, liabilities, and expenses of whatsoever nature, whether arising now or in the future, which may occur in connection with or incidental to the installation, operation, or use of the Apparatus pursuant to these terms and conditions.

-5. By applying for a permit, the applicant hereby consents and agrees to the terms and conditions, set out in this document.
+5. By submitting an application for a permit, the Applicant expressly acknowledges, consents to, and agrees to be bound by all terms and conditions set forth in this document.

 Price

-8. The fee must be payable by card and will be issued by Warwickshire County Council upon request of the permit application.
+9. The fee shall be payable by invoice, which will be issued by Warwickshire County Council upon submission of the permit application.

 Non-Permitted Survey Sites